Applied causality to infer protein dynamics and kinetics

-Peering at Figures S9, S10, and S11 in the SI explains these three disparate, sequence-dependent trends in behavior.
-The removal of out-of-set structures has a strong sequence dependence on the dynamics, i.e. RMSF, and kinetics in the form of the integrated timescales $\tau_{\text{avg}}$.
-Our six sequences can be divided into three classes: the first consists of 1EBW and 2PC0, where removal of outliers depresses the RMSF and timescales.
-In the second class is 4Z4X and 6P9A, where removal of outliers has a nearly negligible effect on the dynamics and kinetics.
-Finally, in the third class is 1Q9P and 3TTP, where removing outliers actually increases the timescales nearly uniformly while the RMSF is not significantly altered.
+Peering at Figures S9, S10, and S11 in the SI explains these disparate trends.
+Removing of out-of-set structures has a strong sequence dependence on the dynamics, i.e. RMSF, and kinetics in the form of $\tau_{\text{avg}}$.
+The six sequences can be divided into three classes: the first consists of 1EBW and 2PC0, where removal of outliers depresses the RMSF and timescales.
+The second is 4Z4X and 6P9A, where removal of outliers has a nearly negligible effect on the dynamics and kinetics.
+Finally, in the third is 1Q9P and 3TTP, where removing outliers actually increases the timescales nearly uniformly while the RMSF is not significantly altered.

-For this last class, the mean of the AF2-learned ensembles lies outside a mode of the two-dimensional LE4PD surface generated by the microsecond simulation.
-Thus, removing the outliers removes structures near the mean of the AF2-learned distribution, and removing those structures close to the mean increases the overall variance of the now-outlier-free distribution.
+For this last class, the mean of the AF2-learned ensembles lies outside a mode of the simulation-parameterized LE4PD surface.
+Removing outliers eliminates structures near this mean, increasing the overall variance of the now-outlier-free distribution.
 Thus, where the predicted mean of the ML-learned ensemble does not overlap with an MD-predicted mode, there is a possibility that removing the outliers in the projected space will increase the variance, as well as, potentially, the RMSF and integrated timescales.
-However, in the case where the ML-generated ensemble collapses to a mode of the projected MD-generated distribution, there will be both a reduction in RMSF and timescales because removing the outlying structures reduces the variance and hence the volume of projected space spanned by the ML-generated ensemble.
-In the case where the distributions overlap, there will be few outliers, and their removal will have little effect on the results, as seen in the sequences encoded by 4Z4X and 6P9A.
-Of course, what constitutes an outlying structure is dependent on the ground truth distribution, which, when defined using MD, will depend on simulation length, water model, force field, and the projection of the dynamics onto a lower dimensional gross variable space.
+When the ML-generated ensemble collapses to a mode of the projected MD-generated distribution, there will be both a reduction in RMSF and timescales because removing the outlying structures reduces the variance and hence the projected volume spanned by the ML-generated ensemble.
+When the distributions overlap, there will be few outliers, and their removal will have little effect on the results, as seen in the sequences encoded by 4Z4X and 6P9A.
+The specific sequence effects of outlier removal will depend on the reference free-energy surface.